Women's World Cup Power Rankings Before Opening Games

 South Korea are now regulars in Women's World Cups and opened their year up with an impressive 5-0 win against Argentina, but things have gone backwards since.

-They have lost to rivals China, Australia and an Iceland side that missed out on qualification.
+They have lost to rivals China and Australia as well as an Iceland side that missed out on qualification.
 Bar one or two key players, it's hard to see where they can make a genuine impact.

 14. Brazil

 It just hasn't happened for Brazil in the last 12 months.
-Since a good win against Japan last July, they have lost their last nine games and appear to be in freefall ahead of the tournament.
+Since a good win against Japan last July, they have lost their last nine games and appear to be in free fall ahead of the tournament.

 They have given themselves a tough run of games against top sides in each of their friendlies but have always come out on the wrong side, and it's hard to see things turning around in the next few weeks.